 - 7.1 If one or all the Parties and/or Project proponent wishes to install a sign recognizing their contribution to the Project, Project proponent must produce and install a sign to recognize the contribution of all Parties.
-Signage will be mutually agreed upon and include consideration of current federal signage guidelines unless agreed otherwise by Canada.
-The federal sign design, content, and installation guidelines will be provided by Canada.
-The Nova Scotia sign design and content installation guidelines will be provided by HNS. - 7.2 Where the Project proponent decides to install a permanent plaque or other suitable marker with respect to the Project, it will recognize CMHC and HNS and be approved by Canada and Nova Scotia. - 7.3 If erected, signage recognizing CMHC and [P/T] will be installed at the Project site(s) thirty (30) days prior to the start of construction, be visible for the duration of the Project, and remain in place until thirty (30) days after construction is completed and the infrastructure is fully operational or opened for public use. - 7.4 If erected, signage will be installed in a prominent and visible location that takes into consideration pedestrian and traffic safety and visibility.
+Signage must be produced in accordance with current federal signage guidelines unless agreed otherwise by Canada.
+The federal sign design, content, and installation guidelines will be provided by Canada. - 7.2 Where the Project proponent decides to install a permanent plaque or other suitable marker with respect to the Project, it will recognize CMHC and Ontario and be approved by Canada and MHO. - 7.3 If erected, signage recognizing CMHC and MHO will be installed at the Project site(s) thirty (30) days prior to the start of construction, be visible for the duration of the Project, and remain in place until thirty (30) days after construction is completed and the infrastructure is fully operational or opened for public use. - 7.4 If erected, signage will be installed in a prominent and visible location that takes into consideration pedestrian and traffic safety and visibility.